CoderDojo-Content/Advanced-HTML-CSS/en/cool-effects.md

          </a>
     ```
     You can put anything you like in between the link tags.
 I've got a big picture, a heading and some text.
 Maybe you just want a picture and no text.
+ * It doesn't matter where inside the **main** element you put this code, as you will be making it invisible soon!

 4. The other link is of course the thing that you click to make the lightbox appear.
 Simply add a pair of **a** tags around the element, in this case a smaller picture of a lemur.
 The **target** of the link will be the lightbox, which you set using the **id**.
 You might recognise this technique from earlier!
     ```html